weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-palm.md

 These operators can do cross-modal search and retrieval.

-This means that when using the `multi2vec-palm` module any query using one modality (e.g. text) will include results in all available modalities, as all objects will be encoded into a single vector space.
+All objects are encoded into a single vector space.
+This means, a query that use one modality, such as text, returns results from all available modalities.

 ## Usage example